B.G 2.18

 "ahaṁ viśvaṁ bhuvanam abhyabhavām"

-"I transcend the universe and am far superior in quality."
+"I transcend the universe and am far superior in quality to that which has come into being."

 "anante svarge loke jyēye prati tiṣṭhati prati tiṣṭhati iti brahmavido viduḥ"